Supporting the People We Serve During Collective Bargaining

 1. Has a strike started?

-Last week, a majority of staff who voted did not accept Aptus’ latest offer.
-Collective bargaining remains ongoing, and we remain hopeful that a resolution can still be reached.
+Collective bargaining remains ongoing, and we remain hopeful that a resolution can be reached.

 2. Why is this happening?

-Aptus and the union representing some of our employees, the Ontario Public Service Employees Union (OPSEU), are currently engaged in collective bargaining following the expiry of the collective agreement.
+Aptus and OPSEU have been engaged in collective bargaining following the expiry of the collective agreement in October 2022.

-3. Could there be picketing in my neighbourhood?
+3. Is there or could there be picketing in my neighbourhood?

-We recognize that picketing activity in neighbourhood settings may be unusual and may raise concerns for residents.
-Aptus is actively working to minimize disruption wherever possible while continuing supports for the people we serve.
+We recognize that picketing activity in residential neighbourhoods can be disruptive and may raise concerns for residents.
+Aptus continues to monitor the situation and work to minimize impacts wherever possible.

 5. Will residents still be able to access their homes and streets?